Allied Burton Security Services Agrees to Large Payout for Race & Gender Discrimination

 The OFCCP has recently entered into a conciliation agreement with Allied Burton Security Services LL...

-Posted by Stephanie Stahr, Associate HR Consultant on December 30 2021
+Posted by Stephanie Stahr, Senior HR Consultant on December 30 2021

 The OFCCP has recently entered into a conciliation agreement with Allied Burton Security Services LLC (now operating as Allied Universal Security Services).
 The agreement aims to resolve alleged pay discrimination of Black, American Indian, and Female employees.
 The findings were found to affect over 2200 employees over a period of two years, from November 2012 through November 2014, at a New York City location.